Water Filter vs. Water Softener: Which One Do You Need?

 How Does a Water Softener Work?

-How to Maintain a Water Softener?
+How Do You Maintain a Water Softener?

 How Long Does a Water Softener Last?